Concern Points for First-Time Job Seekers

 Apply your Vision

 Last but not least is your vision.
-A candidate learns a lot through his own experience of applying for jobs, appearing in job tests, going through interviews.
+A candidate learns a lot through his own experience of applying for jobs, appearing in job tests, and going through interviews.
 Your experience of an interview can tell you the whole truth about company culture.

 A discourteous or irritating interview process means a toxic company culture.
-On the other hand, a respecting process means that the company offers care for its employees.
+On the other hand, a respectful process means that the company offers care for its employees.
 There are some other untold gestures that one can judge from the office environment etc.